Military industry of Egypt

-The military industry of Egypt produces defense and security equipment for the Egyptian Armed Forces and exports various products abroad.
+The military industry of Egypt produces defense and security equipment for the Egyptian Armed Forces and exports some of it abroad.
 Egypt has co-production agreements with several countries, including the United States, France, Germany, Russia, China and South Korea.

-Egypt has long invested in the development of its domestic defense industry, producing a wide range of military equipment, including small arms, ammunitions, armored vehicles, drones, naval vessels, electronic equipment, tanks, and missiles.
-Over the decades, Egypt has fostered partnerships with global defense manufacturers, working with countries such as the United States, Russia, China, South Africa, France, the United Kingdom, and Finland to develop and produce advanced weaponry, including tank guns, howitzers, anti-aircraft mortar shells, communications equipment, and optics.
+Egypt has invested in its domestic defense industry for decades, producing small arms, ammunitions, armored vehicles, drones, naval vessels, electronic equipment, tanks, and missiles.
+It has also partnered with manufacturers in the United States, Russia, China, South Africa, France, the United Kingdom, and Finland to develop and produce tank guns, howitzers, anti-aircraft mortar shells, communications equipment, and optics.